PavlidisLab/Gemma/index.md

 The API has its own interactive documentation, where you will find all necessary information on how to interact with gemma programatically.
 Please follow **[this link to the RESTful API documentation](https://gemma.msl.ubc.ca/resources/restapidocs/)**

-### Non-binding summary of terms:
-- We will not use or redistribute non-public data without permission, nor share your registration details with anyone.
-- Uploaded data from published work will be considered public.
-Please consider putting your data in GEO or another public database instead of loading it directly into Gemma.
-We will load public datasets from GEO on request.
-- Use of the site is at your own risk.
-Users should not upload highly sensitive data.
-- Users **must not** upload data that contains identifiable patient information.
-- There is no warranty associated with the use of the site or the data provided.

 ## Credits
 If you use any of Gemma tools for your research, please cite: